 If you’re heading over from Bali to Nusa Penida Island it really is quite refreshing.
 It’s a peaceful, adventurous trip and a 3/4 night stay is a good amount of time to complete all the main things mentioned below.

 Things To Do In Nusa Penida – A Nusa Penida Itinerary

 We’ve broken down our Nusa Penida itinerary into 3 days which worked perfectly for us.

-The very first spot you should have pinned on your map when looking at things to do in Nusa Penida.
+The very first spot you should have pinned on your map when looking at your things to do in Nusa Penida itinerary.

 This T-Rex shaped cliff side at Kelingking Beach has rocketed tourism into the sky with it’s natural iconic beauty.
 Kelingking Beach itself is a secluded, white sandy haven surrounded by turquoise waters.